2011 Irish general election: Candidates

-Fine Gael's selection process was centralised and tightly controlled.
-The party was the only one to run enough candidates to win a Dáil majority.
-The leadership intervened to ensure the selection of a number of former Progressive Democrats to Fine Gael tickets because they were seen as unlikely to win a vote of members.
+Fine Gael's selection process was centralised and tightly controlled, and it was the only party to run enough candidates to win a Dáil majority.
 The party engaged in strict vote management in some areas, especially Mayo and parts of Dublin.
 Labour's selection strategy was influenced by its experience at the 1992 election, when it was perceived to have stood too few candidates to take advantage of a spike in support.
 The party stood eighteen more candidates than in 2007 and all but one of its outgoing TDs had a running mate.
-Sinn Féin president Gerry Adams announced in late 2010 that he would resign from the House of Commons and the Northern Ireland Assembly to contest the Dáil election in Louth, where Arthur Morgan was retiring.
+Sinn Féin president and MP Gerry Adams announced in late 2010 that he would resign from the House of Commons and the Northern Ireland Assembly to contest the Dáil election in Louth.

 Independents and new groups

-During the economic crisis, there was much discussion of the need for a new party motivated by the perceived failure of the established political forces.
-In 2010, a Sunday Independent poll suggested that a majority believed a new party was required.
-Writing in 2012, the academic Liam Weeks remarked that while Ireland had fewer political parties than other European countries of its size during this period, Irish voters had a long history of spurning new options, especially those not formed from splits or mergers of existing groups.
+During the economic crisis, the perceived failure of the established political forces motivated discussion of a potential new party.
+In 2010, a Sunday Independent poll found that a majority believed one was needed.
+Writing in 2012, the academic Liam Weeks remarked that while Ireland had fewer political parties than other European countries of its size during this period, voters had a long history of spurning new options, especially those not formed from splits or mergers of existing groups.

-A number of public figures, including journalists Fintan O'Toole, David McWilliams and Eamon Dunphy, discussed forming a loose alliance called "Democracy Now", but the collapse of the government at the end of 2010 did not give it enough time to prepare.
-New Vision, a separate alliance of independents, contested about half of constituencies.
-Several small left-wing parties joined forces under the United Left Alliance.
-The group consisted of People Before Profit, the Socialist Party, the Workers and Unemployed Action Group, as well as some former Labour Party members.
+A number of public figures discussed forming a loose alliance called "Democracy Now", but the collapse of the government at the end of 2010 did not give them enough time to prepare.
+New Vision, a separate slate of independents, contested about half of constituencies.
+Several small left-wing groups combined to form the United Left Alliance: People Before Profit, the Socialist Party, Workers and Unemployed Action, and some former Labour Party members.
 Three of its candidates were former TDs.
 Also on the left, Fís Nua, a new party including several former Green Party members opposed to coalition, fielded a handful of candidates.

-The public debate over the lack of experts in Irish politics may have contributed to an increased number of independents with economic and financial credentials standing at the election, including Shane Ross and Stephen Donnelly.
+The public debate over the lack of experts in Irish politics may have contributed to an increased number of independent candidates with economic and financial credentials, including Shane Ross and Stephen Donnelly.
 Mick Wallace, a property developer, left-wing activist and the founder of Wexford Youths F.C., announced on television three weeks before the election that he would contest Wexford as an independent.
 Most other high-profile independents were former members of parties.